intershop/devenv-4-iom/doc/00_installation.md

 ```

 ## Setup of _devenv-4-iom_
-In order to use _devenv-4-iom_, you need a local copy on your computer.
+In order to use _devenv-4-iom_, you need a local copy of it on your computer.
 This copy can simply created, by cloning the sources.
 The _main_ branch always contains the latest release-version.

     # get devenv-4-iom
     git clone git@github.com:intershop/devenv-4-iom.git
     cd devenv-4-iom
     git checkout main

-In order to become able to use `devenv-cli.sh` without the need to call it with its absolute path, you have to extend your `PATH` variable.
+In order to become able to use `devenv-cli.sh` without the need to call it with its absolute path, you have to extend the `PATH` variable.
 Please edit `$HOME/.profile` and add the following line (please adapt the directory name to the location where _devenv-4-iom_ was installed before):
 ```sh
 export PATH="$PATH:/DirnameToBeAdapted/devenv-4-iom/bin"
 ```